makrai/notes/fabbri2007-SummEval.md

   * applicable to NLU tasks and generation tasks such as abstractive summariz
 * M22 BART (Lewis+ 2019): denoising autoencoder for pretraining seq to seq tasks
   * applicable to both NLU and generation tasks
-* M23 Pegasus (Zhang+ 2019a) introduce a model pretrained with a novel objective function designed for summarization by which important sentences are removed from an input document and then generated from the remaining sentences
+* M23 Pegasus (Zhang+ 2019a) introduce a model pretrained with a
+  * novel objective function designed for summarization: important sentences are removed from an input document and then generated from the remaining sentences

 # 4 Resources collected and released together with this work 6